-store()
+store (fields=None)

 Update the database with the album information.
-The album's tracks are also updated.
+The album's tracks are also updated. :param fields: The fields to be stored.
+If not specified, all fields will be.

-try_sync (write, move)
+try_sync(write, move)

 Synchronize the album and its items with the database.
 Optionally, also write any new tags into the files and update their paths.